Troubleshooting a wired connection with a USB Ethernet network adapter on the DM100 - DM450

 - Restart your meter

-- Check your meter's physical connection
+- Check your meter's physical connections

 - Check your network settings